Mastercard/issuing-api-reference-app/README.md

 ### Step 5 - Build the project <a name="build"></a>

 Once you have updated the certificates & properties, you are ready to build the application.
-You can do this by navigating to the project’s base directory from the terminal and then by running the following command.
+You can do this by navigating to the project's base directory from the terminal and then by running the following command.
 ```
 mvn clean install -Dmaven.test.skip=true
 ```